Colorectal Conditions We Treat

 Neurogenic bladder means the bladder of a baby/child doesn’t empty properly because of problems with the brain, spinal cord or nerves that control bladder function, essentially paralyzing it.

-The rectum is the lower portion of the large intestine that meets up with the anus.
 When the rectum slips through the anus and is exposed, this is known as rectal prolapse.

 Please see Myelomeningocele for further information.